-The Facts: The client was stopped by police after a sniffer dog or drug detection dog indicated that the accused may be in possession of a prohibited drug.
-Having that reasonable suspicion to search, police conducted a search which yielded 3 ecstasy tablets.
-Due to the weight of the drugs exceeding the traffickible quantity, police were entitled to bring police charges for drug supply by virtue of the deemed supply provision under section 29 Drug Misuse and Trafficking Act.
+Due to the weight of the drugs exceeding the traffickible quantity, police were entitled to bring charges for drug supply by virtue of the deemed supply provision under section 29 of the Drug Misuse and Trafficking Act.
 However, arresting police were satisfied that the accused had possession of the prohibited drug for personal possession.

 People make mistakes.
 Section 10 of the Crimes (Sentencing Procedure) Act is sometimes used by a Court to deal with a person of otherwise good character who has committed a criminal offence such as drug possession by giving them an opportunity to demonstrate that they will be of good behavior.
 Although this client was convicted in the Local Court, on appeal the charge was dismissed.